Peter537/Dat4-BI-MP3/README.md

 - What type/s of regression have you applied?

-Multiple linear, polynominal and random forrest regression.
+The following models were used and tested: multiple linear, polynominal and random forrest regression.

+After running all the models using various versions of the data, the random forest regression was the most accurate.

 - Which were the challenges?